raysas/shiny-dotplotter/meta/readme.md

 ## algorithm

 First thing would be to initialize a matrix of rownames = seq1 and colnames = seq2, and fill it with zeros.
-Normally, we invert the rows, to make it in a way the 1st seq starts from bottom up and the 2nd from left to right.
+Normally, we invert the rows, to make it in a way the 1st seq starts from bottom up and the 2nd from left to right (consider putting seq 1 horizontally instead).
 Then after than would need to fill it follwoing the dotplot algorithm:
 - iterate over the sequences, and for each window of size w, we would calculate the score of the window, no thresholding will be applied here.
 - regoing over the matrix, we would apply the thresholding, and if the score is above the threshold, we would mark with the score (initially we would only mark it with a dot, but here we care about producing a continuous color map in the final visualization, so we would mark it with the score to allow for that)
 - after that generating the plot out of the matrix.
 For interactive plots, plotly will be used - particularly to get a heatmap with hover information

+## visualization

+Using plotly for interactive visualization, figured that the best way is to do actually a scatter plot, because the heatmap is going to miss a lot of datapoints due to some errors in plotly rendering when theres a lot of data points (it worked for seaborn and matplotlib but not plotly, couldn't figure out why or ho to fix it)
+So to do the scatter plot, we would need to sequeeze the matrix into a list of tuples, where each tuple is (x, y, score) - so coordinates - and filter out null values.
+Then we would plot these points, coloring tehm using continuous color map to give it a heatmap look and focus on score matching regions.
+The plot would be interactive, with hover information showing the score of the point.

+Now comes a step to polish the plot, background, theme, colors, labels.
+Here the importance of saving up teh seq type in a variable, we would use the seq id of each fasta as an axis labels and then add the seq type to the title.
+For scaling the width and length, this will be relative to the length/width ratio because we dont want to distort the plot ( we want to keep it orthonormal): so starting from length = len(seq1) and width = len(seq2) (not sure about order).
+To fix sizes, define a ratio, based on a specified width or length (better user input), lets say of size s pixels, we wanna have lets say new_width=s, so we do ratio: new_width/width.
+And now compute new_width=width * ratio and new_length =length * ratio.

 ## shiny app